 Neither the Engelmanns, nor the Gammischs were satisfied with that answer.
-They hired renown lawyers who tried to force the authorities to come up with explanations.
-It took long until the Red Cross in Bulgaria told the families their sons had been killed during an attempted escape, close to the Bulgarian-Turkish border.
+They hired renown lawyers who tried to force the communist authorities in Berlin and Bulgaria to come up with explanations.
+It took long until the Red Cross told the families their sons had been killed during an attempted escape, close to the Bulgarian-Turkish border.

 But the parents were far from satisfied.
 They kept on demanding more information.
 The Eastern German authorities came to the conclusion they had to change their policies, in order to avoid big scandals.
 Therefore, they would decide about the fate of the bodies of any refugees from the GDR from that moment forward.
 This meant they told their Bulgarian colleagues what to do with them.